wendyverdonk93/docs/content/faq/getting-started/are-there-any-products-or-services-that-cannot-be-sold.md

 * Whether you own a license or not, games of chance or gambling are prohibited
 * Binary options or CFDs
 * Penny auctions
-* Pyramid schemes and other methods related to (consciously or subconsiously) ‘get rich quick’ schemes.
+* Pyramid schemes and other methods related to (consciously or subconsciously) ‘get rich quick’ schemes.

 ## Socially inappropriate behaviors
 * If products or services are used to evoke terrorism or political violence